basho/riak_kv/docs/SecondaryIndexQueries.md

 In this case we will consider each record to be a clinical history for the patient, and the patient has the following interesting characteristics from a reporting basis:

-Date of Birth - as reports are often required split by age groupings.
+- Date of Birth (as reports are often required split by age groupings)

-GP Provider - the primary care organisation to which the patient is registered.
+- GP Provider (the primary care organisation to which the patient is registered)

-Common significant conditions - it maybe that there are many common conditions that can be represented as a bitmap (with each bit set to 1 if the condition is true for that patient, and 0 if false), this is then base64 encoded before being added to the index to avoid issues with the HTTP API.
+- Common significant conditions (it maybe that there are many common conditions that can be represented as a bitmap, with each bit set to 1 if the condition is true for that patient, and 0 if false; this is then base64 encoded before being added to the index to avoid issues with the HTTP API)

 To support this we add a fixed-width index entry for each customer, like this [size in bytes]: